oreillymedia/asciidoctor-htmlbook/README.md

 HTMLBook Backends
 =================

 This repo holds the backend templates for converting `.asciidoc` files into `.html` files in the htmlbook flavor.
+The repo ships with 2 backends:

+- `htmlbook` - a set of templates that can be used directly with the `asciidoctor` gem.
+This is a direct source conversion
+- `htmlbook-autogen` - a set of templates that can only be used with the `orm_asciidoctor` gem.
+This provides some autogeneration abilities.

 One-time Conversion of Books
 ----------------------------